Larry Knutson, Penn Trails LLC

 - Define shock and discuss the stages of shock

 - Define serious bleeding and demonstrate control of bleeding

 - Describe briefly the general sequence of events during a submersion (drowning) incident

 - Describe how lightning can cause injury and/or death

 The class provides each student with an Emergency Reference Guide, as well as, all classroom and scenarios resources, as well as a compact, weather-resistant WRFA Field Reference Guide.

 This course will be taught by Larry Knutson, founder and president of Penn Trails LLC, a PTBA member company, based near Carlisle, Pennsylvania.
 Knutson is a Certified National Accounts Instructor for the American Red Cross.
 Knutson brings a range of professional experience in backcountry trails work and recreation together with non-profit organizational development, adult and youth educational programs, and leadership training.
 A life long backpacker, recipient of an American Hiking Society’s 2003 Volunteer of the Year award in Pennsylvania, former Appalachian Trail section overseer and Pennsylvania Park Ranger, he continues to build on his 30+ years enjoyment of backcountry trails in the United States, Europe, Central America, and Australia.

 This workshop will be in both a classroom setting, as well as, utilize outdoor scenarios, at the Hotel Albuquerque complex.
 Participants should wear appropriate clothing as required by the weather.
-Our group will meet each morning, Sunday February 10 and Monday February 11 in an assigned classroom space at the Hotel Albuquerque.
+Our group will meet each morning, Sunday March 30 and Monday March 31 in an assigned classroom space at the Stonewall Resort Conference Center.
 Class contact time is 8 hours, plus one 30 minute lunch and two 15 minute breaks each day.

 Attendance limit: 12